charmed-kubernetes/cdk-shrinkwrap/README.md

 # cdk-shrinkwrap

-Builds a tarball of charms, resources, snaps, and a deploy script for offline installs.
+Builds a tarball of charms, resources, containers, snaps, and a deploy script for offline installs.

 Please see [this wiki page][wiki-page] for documentation.